Mto wa Mbu

 A melting pot of cultures, Mto Wa Mbu is thought to be one of the only places in Tanzania where there are representatives from all 120 tribes living happily side by side.
 Although the name translates as ‘Mosquito River’, due to the permanent water source in the village, we, fortunately, didn’t see many mosquitoes.
 Your guide is very likely to be from the village itself, so you will have a

 Next, you might visit a youth art project and learn about the different painting styles and techniques.
-The artists are happy for you to ask questions and take photos, and while there are opportunities to purchase their artwork, which makes wonderful souvenirs, we were impressed that there was no hard sell or pressure to buy.
+The artists are happy for you to ask questions and take photos, and while there are opportunities to purchase their artwork, which makes terrific souvenirs, we were impressed that there was no hard sell or pressure to buy.

 We then visited a wood workshop, where you can watch skilled members of the Makonde tribe carefully carving intricate figurines, masks, and household objects.
 They’ll show you the different types of wood and finishes and explain some of the historical and cultural meanings behind the carvings.
-You can even have a go at doing some carving yourself!
+You can even have a go at carving yourself!

 Balaa Hill Tour